-If you know me personally you know exactly why my blog is named A Spotted Pony, but if not, you might wonder.
-Seems like a strange name for a blog about crafts, home decor and family activities, doesn’t it?
+If you know me personally you know exactly why my book is named A Spotted Pony, but if not, you might wonder.
 So, to give you a little insight, here is the story of my life with A Spotted Pony!

 This is THE Spotted Pony himself.

 Actually he is not a pony at all.
-He is a beautiful 17 year old Paint Horse who my Mom and I have lovingly called a “pony” since he appeared in our lives over 14 years ago.
+He is a beautiful 24 year old Paint Horse who my Mom and I have lovingly called a “pony” since he appeared in our lives well over 20 years ago.
 He is clearly not a pony at all.
 It is more of a term of endearment, sort of like calling a grown child your baby, I suppose.

 It seems like just yesterday that we were dressed in our matching show clothes grooming her sweet black pony to perfection.
 I can still smell the hotdogs cooking, feel the over sized cowboy boots on my feet and the arena dust on my face.
 I have a plethora of fond childhood memories that all involved two things – family and horses.